ishu121992/JupyterPilot/README.md

 <!-- start of README -->
-<h1>CodetoCell Package</h1>
+<h1>JupyterPilot Package</h1>
-<p>CodetoCell is a Python package that allows you to generate code in a Jupyter Notebook using OpenAI's GPT-3 API.
+<p>JupyterPilot is a Python package that allows you to generate code in a Jupyter Notebook using OpenAI's GPT-3 API.
 The package takes a prompt as an input and returns code that you can use in your notebook.</p>
 <h2>Installation</h2>
-<p>To install CodetoCell, use pip:</p>
+<p>To install JupyterPilot, use pip:</p>
 <pre><code>pip install JupyterPilot
 </code></pre>
 <h2>Usage</h2>